uwejacobs/owm-weather/readme.txt

 = 5.0.8 =
 * added display option for the direction the wind icons should point (default: direction of the wind)
-* added additional html ready celsius/fahrenheit temperature fields for main and main feels like temperature
+* added additional html ready celsius/fahrenheit temperature fields for main and main feels-like temperature
 * fixed temperature unit character and text for maps and charts

 = 5.0.7 =